tokenized/docs/protocol-asset-definition.md

 <html>
 	<head>
 		<link rel="stylesheet" href="css/style.css">
-		<H1>Asset Creation Action</H1>
+		<H1>Asset Definition Action</H1>
 		<p>
-		Asset Creation Action -  This action creates an Asset in response to the Issuer's instructions in the Definition Action.<br><br>
+		Asset Definition Action -  This action is used by the issuer to define the properties/characteristics of the Asset (token) that it wants to create.<br><br>
-		The following breaks down the construction of a Asset Creation Action.
+		The following breaks down the construction of a Asset Definition Action.
 The action is constructed by building a single string from each of the elements in order.
 		</p>
 	</head>
 	<div class="ritz grid-container" dir="ltr">